Chaudhry Khaliquzzaman

-Chaudhry Khaliquzzaman (چودھری خلیق الزمان) (25 December 1889 — 18 May 1973) was a Pakistani politician and Muslim figurehead during British India.
+Chaudhry Khaliquzzaman (چودھری خلیق الزمان) (25 December 1889 – 18 May 1973) was a Pakistani politician and Muslim figurehead during British India.
 He was one of the top leaders of the All India Muslim League.

 Early life and career

 He was born in Chunar, an ancient town in UP's Mirzapur district in the United Provinces (now Uttar Pradesh).
 At the time, his father, Chaudhry Muhammad Zaman, was a revenue officer.
 His younger brother, Salimuzzaman Siddiqui (1897 – 1994) was a scientist and researcher in both British India and later in Pakistan.

 Chaudhry Khaliquzzaman was not only a Muslim League leader, he was also one of the founding fathers of Pakistan.
-At the time of independence of Pakistan on 14 August 1947, he was still serving as the Muslim League member of the Constituent Assembly of India and stayed behind to address that Indian Assembly.
-He was one of the four individuals who addressed the Constituent Assembly of India in the central hall of Parliament during the moment of Indian independence at midnight of August 14, 1947.
+At the time of Pakistan’s independence on 14 August 1947, he was still serving as the Muslim League member of the Constituent Assembly of India and remained there to address the Assembly.
+He was one of the four individuals who addressed the Constituent Assembly of India in the central hall of Parliament during the moment of Indian independence at midnight of 14 August 1947.
 The other three were Jawaharlal Nehru, Dr. Rajendra Prasad and Dr. Radhakrishnan.
-He migrated to newly-created Pakistan in November 1947, when Jinnah expressed his displeasure over his policy.
-He did not agree with the government of Pakistan that the Indian government was behind Muslims' killings.
+He migrated to newly created Pakistan in November 1947.
 He was appointed the chief organizer of Muslim League (Pakistan).
 Later he served as the first president of the Muslim League (Pakistan).